 - Annual customer retention rate

-As its platform matures, Amazon is intent on providing more options to its marketers.
-Video ads and enhancements to e-commerce and online stores are proof of this.
-Offering Amazon RoAS as a standard of measurement is also a sign of the platform’s growth and of Amazon's more comprehensive plan to generate revenue from Facebook and Google.
+As its platform matures, Amazon intends to provide more options to its marketers.
+Video ads and enhancements to eCommerce and online stores are proof of this.
+Offering the Amazon RoAS benchmark is also a sign of the platform’s growth and its more comprehensive plan to generate revenue from Facebook and Google.

-There are plenty of opportunities for brands and products on Amazon, and understanding your data and advertising vital in making the best of them.
+There are plenty of opportunities for brands and products on Amazon.
+However, understanding your data and advertising metrics is vital in making the best of them.
 Fortunately, solution-driven eCommerce acceleration platforms exist to help sellers maximize their RoAS and ACoS to ensure continued profitability.